carafelix/rps-sansukumi-ken/README.md

 - Original GUI with animations to give some delay for the API to work with

+- JS file load has a module to prevent any use of the game functions directly from the console

+- If Client is mobile or small screen, show not supported msg.

 - Misc: Round's selector slider outputs a random color on each value change event

 <div align="center">